Getting Together Again...including 5 reasons why you shouldn't.

 In my work as an agony aunt, solutions coach and writer I've written 13 self-help books my latest are Sex Academy, How to be a Happy Human and Steamy Sex I'm also...Read More »

 ...an occasional broadcaster - bit of radio & telly - so a little bit of everything to do with life.

-Love providing lots of sex and love tips in my fortnightly online sex and love advice column for the Sun newspaper that I've been writing for a couple years.
-It's called 'Sex and Love Academy' - visit the Sun online and a new column goes live every other Friday.
+Love having provided lots of sex and love tips in my fortnightly online sex and love advice column for the Sun newspaper that I've been writing for a few years.
+It was called 'Sex and Love Academy' - and now we've launched a new online column - Dr Pam's Pleasure Zone - please do visit the Sun online and a new column goes live every other Friday from 10th January 2014.
 It's full of top tips.

 Recently I did a fun project as a regular celebrity news/relationships commentator on a small satellite show - fab to have new experiences.